nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

-An `@namespace` directive defined on a field wins in case of a conflict.
+A `@namespace` directive defined on a field directive wins in case of a conflict.

 ## @neq